rrainey/dropkick/README.md

 Dimensions: 58mm x 51mm x 20mm

-Power: 500mAh Li-Polymer battery
+Power: rechargeable 500mAh Li-Polymer battery

 Storage: removable microSD card

 Log file format: one log file for each jump; raw log format is an extension of NMEA0183.
 Details to follow.

-USB micro-B connector (recharging and programming)
+USB micro-B connector (for recharging and programming)

 ## Credits
-This PCB design is based on several Adafruit Feather and Stemma QT boards.
-Please support Adafruit where you can.
+This PCB design is based on several Adafruit Feather and Stemma QT sensor boards.
+Adafruit maintains a family of excellent microcontroller and sensor evalation boards and companion software.
+Support them.
+They deserve it.

+The enclosure for this project was designed using the personal edition of Fusion 360.
+Autodesk supports the Maker community through access to this epic design tool.
+Try it out.

 ## Disclaimer